platinio/PlatinioTween/README.md

 Canceling a tween before it ends
 ==============

-Sometimes you will like to cancel a tween before it ends, if that is the case the recomended way is to set a GameObject as te owner, typically the GameObject creating the tween, and later use it to cancel the tween.
+Sometimes you will like to cancel a tween before it ends, if that is the case the recommended  way is to set a GameObject as the owner, typically the GameObject creating the tween, and later use it to cancel the tween.

 ```c#
 IEnumerator CO_TweenRoutine()